dbmdz/flusswerk/README.md

 To get started, clone or copy the example at TODO.
 The example has three mino

+## Migration to version 4

+Starting with Flusswerk 4, there are two major changes:

+ - Any Flusswerk application uses now Spring Boot and needs beans for `FlowSpec` (defining the processing) and `IncomingMessage`.
+ - The package names changed from `de.digitalcollections.flusswerk.engine` to `com.github.dbmdz.framework`.

 ## Basic setup

-If you have an local RabbitMQ instance with default configurations up and running, creating your first worker is as easy as
+If you have a local RabbitMQ instance with default configurations up and running, creating your first worker is as easy as

 ```java
 class Application {